sudomesh/solar-nodes/300usd_node/README.md

 Minimum probably:

 1" depth but will be super tight with antenna plugs sticking up.
-It will work if we only use angled antenna connectors and pigtails
+It will work if we only use angled antenna connectors and pigtails.

 4G hotspot is 4 1/4" so that's minimum for one dimension.
 Let's call it width.
 The solar charge controller should fit on top of the hotspot within the 1" depth.